legobuff/legobuff.github.io/_posts/2019-04-30-exec-format-error.md

 The command '/bin/sh -c dotnet publish -c Release -r linux-arm -o out /p:ShowLinkerSizeComparison=true' returned a non-zero code: 1
 ```

-and bummer... so a bit of googling and it looks like it [not compatible with netcoreapp2.2](https://github.com/mono/linker/issues/405).
+and bummer... so a bit of googling and it looks like it is [not compatible with netcoreapp2.2](https://github.com/mono/linker/issues/405).